 In January 2019, Anthony was honoured by the Mayor of his home town, Drogheda, with a Mayoral Award, which was presented in recognition of his work as a writer, journalist, photographer, public speaker, musician, mythology enthusiast and researcher.

 Anthony was born in Drogheda and grew up overlooking the river Boyne in the ancient medieval town.
 He became interested in astronomy at an early age, a lifelong love that was to lead him towards researching the ancient monuments of the Boyne Valley, an exploration that began in January of 1999 with local artist Richard Moore.
 At the age of just 12, he wrote a monthly astronomy column for his local newspaper, the Drogheda Independent – his first foray into journalism!
 The monuments had long held a fascination for him.
 On a school tour in primary school, he saw Newgrange and Dowth up close for the first time and was captivated.
 News headlines were being made every year during the archaeological excavations at Knowth, and Anthony followed the news with great interest.
 He developed a keen interest in the mythology and legends of the Boyne monuments, and indeed the wider mythological story of Ireland, thanks mainly to the encouragement of Richard Moore.

-He is currently working on his seventh book.
+He is currently working on two books, having published nine.
 Often asked where he gets the time to work full-time, write books, run Mythical Ireland, take photos, play in a brass band, participate in amateur radio contests and all the other things he does, Anthony points out that none of this would be possible without the support of his longsuffering wife Ann and their five children!